thebrandonallen/edit-author-slug/README.md

 ### 1.6.0 ###
 * Release date: 2018-10-11
 * Minimum required WordPress version is now 4.7
-* Settings page JS no longer depends jQuery (switched to plain js)
+* Settings page JS no longer depends on jQuery (switched to plain js)
-* Add compatability for iThemes Force Unique Nickname WordPress Tweak
+* Add compatibility for iThemes Force Unique Nickname WordPress Tweak
 * Add a hash string as an author slug option
-* Minimum PHP version have been bumped to 5.3.
+* Minimum PHP version has been bumped to 5.3.
 This is a soft bump, meaning, the plugin should still run on PHP 5.2.
 However, PHP 5.2 is no longer, officially, supported.

 ### 1.5.2 ###
 * Release date: 2017-06-21